Intel's McAfee security unit loses global head of sales

 The management changes come a month after a McAfee spokesman disclosed that the company planned to lay off "a small percentage" of its approximately 7,100 employees.

-(The story is refiled to add that previous chief marketing officer left in mid-September, paragraph 7)

-(Reporting By Noel Randewich in San Francisco and Jim Finkle in Boston; editing by Maureen Bavdek, Tim Dobbyn and Matthew Lewis)
+(Reporting By Noel Randewich in San Francisco and Jim Finkle in Boston; Editing by Maureen Bavdek and Tim Dobbyn)